 Anyone who has undertaken a home renovation in the past will know that it is no light feat.
 There are a lot of factors to consider before the building work even begins.
-The most important being the renovation budget.
+The most important is the renovation budget.

 Sticking to a renovation budget is tough in most scenarios.
 But with a home renovation, it is more pertinent than ever to diligently plan ahead.
 This is to ensure there is a buffer for any alterations, delays, and roadblocks that you might hit along the way.
-And, more importantly, that you get the best from your plans and create your dream home.
+And, more importantly, you get the best from your plans and create your dream home.
 If you need guidance on how to best budget for your home renovation, we have some tips.

 How To Stick To A Renovation Budget

 State your budget up-front and don’t be unrealistic